Doctoral Program

 - Dissertation draft (for the department chair, and full committee as requested)

-- Remind your Committee – Approximately three days before the oral, send reminders to your full committee about the exam date and location.
+- Remind your Committee: Approximately three days before the oral, send reminders to your full committee about the exam date and location.
+We also recommend sending an announcement to the department's email list to promote your defense event effectively.

 Doctoral Dissertation

-The date of degree conferral is early in the following quarter.
-Diplomas are mailed following degree conferral.
-Students who have no outstanding Stanford obligations (financial or academic) may obtain an official "certificate of completion" from the Graduate Degree Progress Office after degree conferral.
+The date of degree conferral occurs early in the following quarter, and diplomas are mailed after this date.
+Students who have no outstanding financial or academic obligations to Stanford may obtain an official "certificate of completion" from the Graduate Degree Progress Office after degree conferral.
+Before requesting a Statement of Completion, the submission must receive approval from both the Final Reader and the Registrar's Office.
+Please note that students will receive email confirmation once the Registrar's Office has approved the submission.
+This email will include instructions for obtaining the letter, which can be accessed by logging into AXESS and navigating to the eDissertation/eThesis Center, where the document will be available as a link for the student.
 Prior to requesting a Statement of Completion, the submission must first be approved by both the Final Reader and Registrar's Office.
-Note: students will receive email confirmation once the submission is approved by the Registrar's Office.
+Students will receive email confirmation once the submission is approved by the Registrar's Office.
 This email confirmation will provide instructions for obtaining the letter by essentially logging on to AXESS, and going to the eDissertation/eThesis Center, where it should be ready and available as a link to the student.

-Note: Students may be eligible to petition for a Graduation Quarter during the quarter they plan to submit the dissertation.
+Note: Students may be eligible to petition for a Graduation Quarter (in eForms) the quarter they plan to submit the dissertation.
 For details, contact the Aero/Astro Student Services Office.
-International students should consult carefully with the International Center before selecting specialized registration status because their visas may prohibit it.
+International students should consult carefully with the International Center before selecting a specialized registration status because their visas may prohibit it.